 Preamble.
 The resident gateway to the parks and open space network is the tot lot.
-As previously discussed, this park's cultural and operational issues outweigh the benefit and, consequently, should cease to exist as this plan is implemented.
+As previously discussed, this park's cultural and operational issues outweigh the benefit and, consequently, should cease to exist for the most part as this plan is implemented.
 The consultation process identified a refined network that proposes the community park as network gateway inclusive of a hierarchal network of parks and trails.
-Together, this network should form the backbone to City growth and revitalization.
+Together, this network should form the backbone to city growth and revitalization.